GWLab-UML/Lab-manual/LabExpectations-everyone.md

 - Report broken equipment promptly.
 Things break, we can get it fixed if we know about it.
 - Add any vacations (>1 day) to lab google calendar at least a month in advance, so people know not to bother you.
 - Add any long stretches of remote work to calendar
-- Add supplies/equipment that need to be ordered to the google doc, don't wait until you use the last box of something.
+- Add supplies/equipment that need to be ordered to the google sheet, don't wait until you use the last box of something.
 - Clean up after yourself, participate in lab cleanups.

 **Do good science**